 All outboard engines have a tilt and trim feature.
-Most outboard engines have tilt/trim switches built into the engine shift and throttle control that allow the operator to control the position of the outboards from the helm.
-Typically, a switch or switches on the control lever grip activates the tilt/trim.
-Twin engine controls typically have two additional switches on the cover that activate each engine tilt/trim individually.
-On most engines, the maximum tilt angle can be adjusted by your dealer by reprogramming the settings using the engine diagnostic system.
+Most outboard engines have tilt/trim switches built into the engine shift and throttle controls that allow the operator to control the position of the outboards from the helm.
+Typically, a switch or switches on the port control lever grip activates the tilt/trim for the engines.
+Yamaha engine controls have two switches on the cover that activate each engine tilt/trim individually.
+If necessary, the maximum tilt angle can be adjusted by your Scout or Yamaha dealer by reprogramming the settings using the Yamaha engine diagnostic system.